-We all love our silky sheets, but for the summer time, you’ll want to dress your bed nice, light, breathable cotton.
+We all love our silky sheets, but for the summertime, you’ll want to dress your bed nice, light, breathable cotton.
 Not just your bed, either.
 Dressing for the weather doesn’t just mean a bikini.
-Your beach bod isn’t just about looking great.
-It’s actually beneficial to wear less clothes.
+Your beach body isn’t just about looking great.
+It’s actually beneficial to wear fewer clothes.
 If you’re someone who’s more on the modest side, though, you can choose loose, breathable fabrics like 100% cotton, in light colors that won’t absorb the heat from the sun.
 Keep your feet bare whenever possible.

 Your feet carry a lot of pulse points, which makes them uniquely sensitive to temperature.
 It’s like in the winter, when you have cold feet, and your whole body feels cold.
 It’s painful when it’s cold out, but it can be a blessing in a sweltering summer heat.